albertovalzgris/markdown-cv/index.md

 **Fattori ambientali e geografici dello sviluppo del territorio**
 Department of Regional and Urban Studies (DIST), Politecnico di Torino
 *Teaching assistant*.
 Course held by prof. M. Santangelo
-Activities completed in this course have consisted in sessions of territorial analysis highlighting the role of physical geography in shaping patterns of urbanization and the making of moving- image materials across the design site for supporting the students’ activities.
+Activities completed in this course included sessions of territorial analysis highlighting the role of physical geography in shaping patterns of urbanization and the making of moving- image materials across the design site for supporting the students’ activities.

 `2017-2019`
 **Urban Economics**